Terms and Conditions For a Bespoke Order

-These terms and conditions apply to ordering a bespoke corset through Orchid, please take the time to read through and understand the responsibilities we both undertake in creating a corset to the highest standards.
+These terms and conditions apply to ordering a bespoke garment through Orchid, please take the time to read through and understand the responsibilities we both undertake in making your order to the highest standards.
 If you have any queries please feel welcome to contact us.

 Bethan Billingsley- Director

 The following terms apply to bespoke orders, which is taken to mean any commission accepted for items made to your personal specification and/ or measurements.
-This includes but is not limited to corsetry.
 You can read about our standard construction techniques here.
 We have written a guide to placing a bespoke order here.

 An order is considered confirmed and accepted when you have been sent an order checklist, you have confirmed your satisfaction with the information held within, and a minimum of a 50% deposit has been received.
 The act of confirming your checklist and paying a deposit marks a contract, an obligation to adhere to terms and conditions and the official start of the order, which will also mark the start of your given timescale for completion.
 Please be aware that this indicates an obligation to pay the full amount agreed in your checklist by the end of the indicated timescale, or as set out in another agreed arrangement.
 If we accept changes to your order that incur additional charges after this point, these amounts are also payable within the agreed timescale.

-Bespoke orders are quoted individually at an hourly rate of £40 though guide prices are listed on our pages, and include materials costs and VAT.
+Bespoke orders are quoted individually in GBP at an hourly rate of £40 though guide prices are listed on our pages, and include materials costs.
 The quoted amount also includes time spent on communication and research for carrying out your order.
 You will be advised of relevant delivery charges in your order checklist.
-Please be aware that clients having an order delivered to an address outside the EU may be liable for import taxes which will be detailed by your local authority.
-These are separate to any agreement with Orchid Corsetry, they are not part of our charges and are non refundable.
+Please be aware that clients having an order delivered to an address outside the UK may be liable for import taxes which will be detailed by your local authority.
+These are separate to any agreement with Orchid Corsetry, they are not part of our charges and are non-refundable.
 Please budget for this before confirming your order.

-The nature of bespoke work means that contract length will differ between projects but we will give you a time frame for your order in which all works are due to completed unless otherwise stated, and the balance of the order paid.
-Completion of your order and full payment received marks the end of our contract.
+The nature of bespoke work means that contract length will differ between projects, but we will give you an estimated time frame for your order in which all works are due to completed unless otherwise stated, and the balance of the order paid.
+Completion of your order and full payment received marks the end of our contract once you have received the goods.
 On occasion unavoidable delays may arise, for example due to problems with supplies arriving or ill health.
 All reasonable efforts will be made to ensure that your deadlines are unaffected but where a delay will affect progress of your order we will give you notice as soon we become aware.

-Though “The Consumer Contracts (Information, Cancellation And Additional Charges) Regulations 2013 does not extend the Right To Cancel to bespoke goods we will, on occasion consent to terminate a contract early.
-This is at our digression and we reserve the right to charge in full for services rendered to the date that a cancellation is requested, This amount may include time spent on communications, research, materials purchased or additional services undertaken at your request as well as labour charges.
+Though “The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013″ does not extend the Right to Cancel to bespoke goods, we will, on occasion consent to terminate a contract early.
+This is at our discretion and we reserve the right to charge in full for services rendered to the date that a cancellation is requested.
+This amount may include time spent on communications, research, materials purchased or additional services undertaken at your request as well as labour charges.
 As previously stated, time is charged at £40 an hour and materials are charged separately for each order.
 To request an order cancellation please email us stating your intention.
 We can make a printable cancellation form available to you if you prefer.

-Should you be dissatisfied with your order please send us written notice and wait for confirmation before any returns are sent along with photographs of the problem area if appropriate.
-We must be notified within 7 days of registered receipt of the garment if you intend to make a claim.
+Should you be dissatisfied with your bespoke order please send us written notice and wait for confirmation before any returns are sent along with photographs of the problem area if appropriate.
+We must be notified as soon as possible if you intend to make a claim.
 Acceptable reasons for returns are as follows-

 In the event of returns being sent to the studio, this transaction must be confirmed with us in writing prior to the parcel being sent.
-All return postage costs are the responsibility of the sender.
-This includes the return of goods to the client by us in the event of a repair or unsuccessful claim.
+All return postage costs are the responsibility of the sender unless the goods are faulty.
+This includes the return of goods to the client by us in the event of an unsuccessful claim.
 The parcel should be sent with the correct insurance to protect against loss.
 All parcels sent to the client will also be sent by the appropriate postage method and fully insured unless other arrangements have been made.
-An example of this is orders being sent by Airmail as overseas parcels now have a limited insurance amount of £250.
+For example, orders being sent by Airmail as overseas parcels now have a limited insurance amount of £250.
 An alternative fully insured courier quote will be offered.
-A client choosing an underinsured service over a fully insured one accepts the responsibility for any loss or damage in transit.

 Any returns must be confirmed by us before a refund is processed.
-Our assessment is final on all decisions.
-Damage, intentional or accidental, by wearer or in transit will be noted and a refund will not be issued.
-If a claim is disproved the client is expected to pay return postage.
+Damage, intentional or accidental, by wearer will be noted and a refund will not be issued.
+If a claim is not accepted the client is expected to pay return postage.
 If measurements are incorrect as a result of client mis-measuring or not informing us of changes to size we cannot be held responsible.

 Communication on important matters such as alterations to aesthetic choices or measurements should be given in writing.
 Our preferred method for all communication is email, and we request that this is used as a first port of call where possible.
 This allows each of us to have a written copy of agreements to refer to.